technical-rex/technicalrex.com/_posts/2014-08-04-pre-startup-woes-the-fears-that-hold-you-back.md

 category: business
 tags: []
 permalink: /2014/08/04/pre-startup-woes-the-fears-that-hold-you-back
+excerpt: >
+    <p>In my previous post I offered up a couple of tips to help choose a business name.
+For me, that was one of the two most difficult parts about starting a business.
+The other was overcoming my own fears.
+Those fears held me back from branching out on my own and it took a long time for me to muster the courage to push past them and actually start a business.</p>In this post I point out some things that helped me take the plunge and start my first business.
 ---

 In my [previous post](http://technicalrex.com/2014/07/28/pre-startup-woes-choosing-a-business-name/) I offered up a couple of tips to help choose a business name.
 For me, that was one of the two most difficult parts about starting a business.
 The other was overcoming my own fears.
 Those fears held me back from branching out on my own and it took a long time for me to muster the courage to push past them and actually start a business.